Journalism Awards of Excellence for Coverage of Emergency Medicine Issues

 WASHINGTON — The American College of Emergency Physicians (ACEP) recognizes significant contributions made by members of the news media to cover emergency medicine issues and to educate the public about them.
-ACEP invites submissions on key issues in emergency medicine in the categories of television (national), television (local), television (cable), newspaper, radio, Internet-based news sites and magazine.
+ACEP invites submissions on key issues in emergency medicine in the categories of television (national), television (local), television (cable), newspaper, radio, internet-based news sites and magazine.
+One award will be given this year, regardless of category.

-Awards will be given to print and broadcast news stories that provide:
+One award will be given to a print or broadcast news story that provides:

 - Outstanding coverage of an emergency medicine issue.